Protocol Showdown: PPTP vs OpenVPN

 And because it isn’t offered by default with most operating systems, users first typically need to download an OpenVPN client.
 In addition, OpenVPN can actually be a little slower than other connection options such as L2TP/IPsec (and even PPTP in some cases).

-OpenVPN vs PPTP Speed and Latency
+OpenVPN vs PPTP Speed & Latency

 However, even though OpenVPN can be a little bit slower, don’t let that sway you towards using PPTP.
 OpenVPN doesn’t add an unreasonable amount of overhead or latency to a connection, as long as your computer and Internet connection are reasonable by today’s standards.
 Read our speed vs latency guide to learn how they differ.

 Besides, most users who want to offload the small amount of memory and processing overhead from their computer or mobile device, should choose to terminate their VPN connection at the router.
 That way, the router will do all the heavy lifting regarding data encryption and decryption.

-- Exceptional data security when using AES-256 encryption
+- Exceptional data security using AES-256 encryption

 - Can be sent to other ports to circumvent network restrictions

-- Most VPN providers have step-by-step guides to help novices secure their data
+- Most VPN providers have step-by-step guides

 - Open source software